 - They can’t get enough qualified prospects at their fingertips anywhere or anytime.
 This is especially true in smaller companies with only one or two people handling marketing and sales.

-- They struggle to find what buyers are Looking For
+- They struggle to find user attention

 They will be your loyal buyer for life if you can help them solve these three daily frustrations!

 Q5.
 What trends are occurring and will occur in their businesses or lives?

 Trends in business

 - Efficiency (i.e., useless labor force): I can use less labor force because I have been able to automate many tasks with technology.

 - Automation (i.e., reduce labor): remove the human element to lower costs, improve quality, and eliminate unnecessary material handling.

 - Reducing ordering frequency by faster fulfillment; improving customer service by real-time communication with customers that weren’t possible before the Internet of Things, etc.; self-serve computer kiosks that don’t require local employees because all transactions are done electronically without human contact; etc.